 - High HRC rating

-- Full-tang, triple-riveted handle makes for a very sturdy handle
+- Full-tang, the triple-riveted handle makes for a very sturdy handle

 - Rust resistant

-- Handle isn’t as refined as the other knives on this list
+- The handle isn’t as refined as the other knives on this list

 With the Yoshihiro Shiroko, you’ll get a 9.5 inch High Carbon Steel Blade with HRC 62-63, and the traditional single-beveled edge.
 These features make the knife remarkably hard, extremely sharp, and will keep its edge for a long time if you use it correctly.